Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization: Conclusions

 This paper proposes \mname: a standardized molecular design benchmark focusing on sample efficiency as a key impediment to experimental adoption.
 We conduct a thorough investigation across \nmethod~methods and \noracle~objectives to determine the current state-of-the-art, investigate problems, and draw insights for future studies.
 Our primary observations are that (1) methods considered to be strong baselines, like LSTM HC, may be inefficient in data usage; (2) several older methods, like REINVENT and Graph GA, outperform more recent ones; (3) SELFIES does not seem to offer an immediate benefit in optimization performance compared to SMILES except in GA; (4) model-based methods have the potential to be more sample efficient but require careful design of the inner-loop, outer-loop, and the predictive model; and (5) different optimization algorithms may excel at different tasks, determined by the landscapes of oracle functions; which algorithm to select is still dependent on the use case and the type of tasks.

-We acknowledge several limitations of the current study: we cannot exhaustively explore every method and thoroughly tune every hyperparameter, our conclusion might be biased toward similarity-based oracles, and we are not thoroughly investigating other important quantities such as synthesizability~\cite{gao2020synthesizability} and diversity~\cite{huang2021therapeutics}.
+We acknowledge several limitations of the current study: we cannot exhaustively explore every method and thoroughly tune every hyperparameter, the representative methods we implement might not be the best-in-class among all possible variants, our conclusion might be biased toward similarity-based oracles, and we are not thoroughly investigating other important quantities such as synthesizability~\cite{gao2020synthesizability} and diversity~\cite{huang2021therapeutics}.
 We also emphasize that our experiments consider the number of oracle calls from scratch, i.e., the data used to train the surrogate models in model-based methods are counted in the total budget.
 If a dataset has been collected previously, it may be prudent to train a surrogate model on this information and use a model-based method as illustrated by Tripp et al.~\cite{tripp2021fresh}.
 We will support the continued development of this benchmark to minimize the wasted effort caused by non-reproducibility and poor baselines to boost the field's growth toward solving practical molecular design problems.

 We would like to conclude with recommendations for subsequent studies: (1) When comparing baselines, it is important to run algorithms under the same oracle budgets; (2) For general-purpose molecular design algorithms, one should test on multiple types of oracles; (3) Conducting multiple independent runs and reporting the distribution of outcomes is critical for non-deterministic methods; (4) Whenever the tasks and testing environment are changed, hyperparameter tuning is necessary.